Irrevocable Trust vs. LLC for Asset Protection in Florida

 An LLC costs between $500 and $2,000 to form in Florida, including articles of organization, operating agreement drafting, and state filing fees.
 Annual maintenance runs $100 to $500, primarily the state’s annual report fee and any registered agent costs.
 LLCs are straightforward to operate and do not require complex ongoing legal involvement.

-The threshold question is whether the assets at risk justify the cost.
+The threshold is whether the assets at risk justify the cost.
 For a person with $100,000 in non-exempt assets, a single LLC may provide adequate protection.
-For a person with $500,000 or more in exposed assets, the combined structure is worth the additional cost.
+For a person with $500,000 or more in exposed assets, the combined structure is worth the additional investment.
 For assets above $1 million with serious litigation exposure, an offshore trust may provide stronger protection than either domestic structure.

 When an Offshore Trust Is the Stronger Option